plague-lab/plague-lab.github.io/CTF/2022/CTF2600/Reverse/crackme.md

 ![isFLag](t.png)

 So the function take two parameters, our imput and the address of Linked List.
-Then we iterate over the linked list, with two conditions, the end of our input ( the apparition of a C-string end : `\0`) and the existence of a next node.
+Then we iterate over the linked list, with two conditions, the end of our input ( The 0 at the end also called the NUL terminator.
+It denotes the end of a C-string.) and the existence of a next node.
 During the iteration a `if()` verify if that our input to which we subtract 64 is equal to the value n of the linked list.

 The solution is a simple, add 64 to the value from the linked list.